Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 Regulatory building blocks that companies cannot ignore

-Resolution BCB 387 requires banks to integrate climate and nature risks into governance, strategy, and risk management, with mandatory scenario analysis due from 2025.
-Any firm relying on local credit facilities will face sharper lender questions.
+Resolution BCB 387.
+This resolution requires banks to integrate climate and nature risks into governance, strategy, and risk management.
+Mandatory scenario analysis has been in effect since 2025.
+Any firm relying on local credit facilities will face sharper lender questions as banks incorporate client climate risk data into their own regulatory submissions.

 Immediate moves for foreign‑controlled entities